-A set of double doors consists of two door leaves installed in a single frame.
-One leaf is considered active, and can be opened and closed using a knob or lever.
-The other leaf is considered inactive, and remains locked the majority of the time.
+A set of double doors, called French doors if they contain glass, consists of two door leaves installed in a single frame.
+One leaf is considered active and can be opened and closed using a knob or lever.
+The other leaf is considered inactive and remains locked the majority of the time.
 While these units can be secured using most traditional locksets, they must also be equipped with flush bolts to hold the inactive leaf in place.

 Select a lockset.
 Any mortise or cylindrical lock can be used on a pair of doors just as it would on a single door.
-Make sure the lock you choose will fit into any existing holes that are drilled in the door, if applicable.
-The lock should also be designed to fit your door's thickness, which will range from 1-3/8 inches to 1-3/4 inches on average.
+Make sure the lock you choose will fit into existing holes that are drilled in the door, if applicable.
+The lock should also be designed to fit your door's thickness, which will range from 1 3/8 inches to 1 3/4 inches on average.

 Remove the lock from the package and look for the paper template.
 This template will be taped to the active leaf, and will indicate where the lock will be installed.
 Drill or cut holes in the active leaf as indicated on the template.
 Do not cut any holes in the inactive leaf at this time.

 Step 4: Install the Lockset

 Install your lockset in the active leaf according to the instructions on the lock template.
 Add cylinders or trim as indicated.

 Step 5: Cut the Strike Hole

 Use the strike template that came with your lock to prepare the inactive leaf.
 This template should be wrapped around the edge of the inactive leaf and will indicate where holes should be drilled.
 If the door is blank, you will need to use a hammer and chisel to cut out a pocket for the latch bolt.
 Once the door has been prepped, install the lock strike plate using the screws provided.